epicchainlabs/epicchain-test/docs/code-coverage.md

 > Note, if you want to see verbose logging of the coverage collection process, you can add a `<VerboseLog>true</VerboseLog>` element to the `Configuration` element in the `.runsettings` file

-## Specify Neo.Collector when running tests
+## Specify EpicChain.Collector when running tests

-To collect coverage information when running tests, you can enable Neo.Collector on the command line or via your test project file.
+To collect coverage information when running tests, you can enable EpicChain.Collector on the command line or via your test project file.

-Regardless of how it is enabled, Neo.Collector generate multiple files during a test run.
+Regardless of how it is enabled, EpicChain.Collector generate multiple files during a test run.
 These files are generated by default in the `TestResults/<test run guid>` folder of your test project.

 * `neo-coverage.cobertura.xml` - this file contains code coverage in the [Cobertura](https://github.com/cobertura/cobertura)